rapidfort/community-images/README.md

 ![Demo][demo]

-Rapidfort scans your Docker containers, looks for unused code and vulnerabilities, and lets you delete everything you don’t need.
+RapidFort scans your Docker containers, looks for unused code and vulnerabilities, and lets you delete everything you don’t need.
 It’s a simple command line tool that’s part of [RapidFort](https://rapidfort.com), our commercial product.

 ## What containers are supported?